 In the Character Voice workshop, both here at the coast and now online, I often told writers they were just skimming over the surface and they needed to stay down in character’s heads more.
 But how?

-The Writing With Depth workshop will show you exactly how.
+The Writing With Depth workshop shows you exactly how.

 Kris and I have finally worked out a way to get down into the details to show you exactly how to add depth to your characters and your work without hurting your plotting or your pacing.

-This is not a theory workshop.
-We will show you directly how to do it and you will practice it and get feedback from us on how to make your work even better.
+Not a theory workshop.
+We show you directly how to do it and you practice it and get feedback from us on how to make your work even deeper.

 HOW TO TAP YOUR OWN ORIGINALITY

 (started in April, 2014)

 In a workshop in February here at the coast, Kris and I were both stunned at how many professional writers in the group picked the most obvious story to write for an anthology.
 They constantly went for the same cliched story that everyone else would tell, and for that they often got rejected.

 Sameness does not sell.
 Original work sells and builds fans and readers.